pbl64k/coursera-proglang-practice/section-3/section-3-problems.md

 A few of the practice problems from Sections 1 and 2 can be rewritten more elegantly using the material from Section 3.
-All problem statements, **SIGNATURES** and **EXAMPLES** remain the same, if there are any additional considerations, these will be mentioned below.
+All problem statements, **SIGNATURES** and **EXAMPLES** remain the same.
+If there are any additional considerations, these will be mentioned below.
 Only some of the potentially eligible problems are included -- naturally, you're welcome to rewrite the rest on your own, using similar approaches.